Kyriosity/read-write/README+/software/README+/QA/README+/code-quality.md

 High-quality code has

-+ syntax that minimizes the risk of typos<sup>🎼</sup> and mistakes (like deceptive names, accidental casts or "ghost" arguments),
++ syntax that prevents typos<sup>🎼</sup> and mistakes (like plenty of magic strings and numbers, deceptive names, accidental casts, or "ghost" arguments),
 + visible logical flow (e.g. early returns, shallow enclosures).

 The highest merit is that even a breaking change won't surprise devs and users with unexpected side effects.